Ex-Liverpool target Ben Chilwell has 'no regrets' at pursuing Leicester career

 Chilwell on Rodgers: "He wants to win games but also wants to improve the team for the future and looking in the long run to where we can be in five years instead of a short fix"

-Ben Chilwell says his progress at Leicester and emergence as an England regular is vindication for his decision to have turned down Liverpool earlier in his career.
+Ben Chilwell says his progress at club and international level is vindication for his decision to remain at Leicester amid interest from Liverpool earlier in his career.

-The 22-year-old has developed from an exciting prospect as a teenager to a pivotal player for both Brendan Rodgers and Gareth Southgate at club and international level.
+The 22-year-old has developed from an exciting prospect as a teenager to a pivotal player for both Brendan Rodgers and Gareth Southgate.

 Chilwell was the subject of interest from Jurgen Klopp's Reds in the summer of 2016 before the then 19-year-old signed a new five-year deal at the King Power Stadium, while current boss Rodgers admitted to trying to sign the left-back, earlier, during his tenure at Anfield.